Learn More About Paper Wasps

 To prevent paper wasps from building nests, keep these helpful prevention tips in mind:

-- Look for wasp activity in door entrances, window sills, and under eaves.
+Look for wasp activity in and around door entrances, window sills, and under eaves.